Omin sanoin – In My Own Words – videos by young asylum seekers

 As its main function the project organizes workshops where young people who have come to Finland as asylum seekers script, film and edit short videos on topics of their own choosing.
 The video clips are filmed using smartphones.
 Participation in the workshops doesn’t require previous knowledge on filming and a workshop instructor helps with making the films.
 The participants are free to choose what they want to tell in their short films and how they want to express that.

 The short documentaries created in the workshops tell the stories of people, their challenges, dreams and successes.
-The short documentaries offer a glimpse into their directors’ reality and experiences while also helping them to navigate through a challenging life stage.
+The short documentaries offer a glimpse into reality and experiences of asylum seekers while also helping them to navigate through a challenging life stage.

-After the workshops have finished, public screenings of the films are organized and the public has a chance to come and see the videos and discuss with the participants.
-The screenings have already gathered a lot of publicity.
+After the workshops films are screened to the public in open events and audience has been welcomed to see the videos and discuss with the participants.
+The screenings have gathered a lot of publicity.

 Changemaker will be publishing some of the short films also on the website and social media.
 The short films are always published with the permission of the makers.